 What is Impressions (Social)?

-Impressions are the total number of times your social media content is displayed on screens — including repeat views by the same person.
-One user seeing your post 3 times counts as 3 impressions.
+Impressions are the total number of times your social media content is displayed on screens.
+Including repeat views by the same person.
+One user seeing.

 What Are Impressions (Social)?

-Impressions count the total number of times your content appears on someone’s screen — whether they interact with it or not, and regardless of whether it’s the same person seeing it multiple times.
+Impressions count the total number of times your content appears on someone’s screen.
+Whether they interact with it or not, and regardless of whether it’s the same person seeing it multiple times.

 The distinction between impressions and reach trips people up constantly.
 Reach counts unique people.
 Impressions count total displays.
 If 100 people each see your post twice, that’s 100 reach and 200 impressions.
 Both matter, but they tell different stories.